 Additional Requirements for Undergraduate Programs

-- Possess a home study certificate or transcript from a home study program that is equivalent to high school level and recognized by your home state; you must also be beyond the age of compulsory attendance in that state
+- Provide a home study certificate or transcript from a home study program that is equivalent to high school level, and recognized by your home state.
+You must also be beyond the age of compulsory attendance in that state.
+Proof of secondary completion must be received and approved prior to enrollment.

-- Possess the foreign equivalent of a U.S. high school credential
+- Provide the foreign equivalent of a U.S. high school credential.
+Official proof of secondary completion must be received and approved prior to enrollment.

 If, for any reason, your evidence or attestation of high school graduation or its equivalent is found to be false, untrue, or otherwise unacceptable, you will be subject to immediate dismissal from the University, all credits earned will be invalidated, and the University will take all other appropriate actions.
 All aid disbursed on your behalf will be refunded to the appropriate source, and you will be responsible for payment of these funds to the original source or to Purdue Global, as appropriate.

 - A bachelor’s degree is required to enroll in a postbaccalaureate certificate program, and other select programs require proof of a prior degree.
 Refer to your program’s policies for any additional requirements of this prior degree.
 You must provide an official transcript to the Office of the Registrar that shows completion of the required degree from an accredited institution, though an unofficial copy may be provided during the application process.
-If the degree cannot be officially verified by 2 days prior to your scheduled start date, you will need to defer your start date.
+If by the deadline you are unable to provide an official college transcript showing your prior degree completion, Purdue Global will attempt to use an unofficial transcript you provided during enrollment, and compare it to other official record sources, to confirm that the degree completion requirements for your program have been met.
+If the degree cannot be verified by 2 days prior to your scheduled start date, you will need to defer your start date.

 - The state of Indiana requires residents who are under the age of 21 during their first term of enrollment in a bachelor’s degree program to have graduated from high school completing an Indiana Core 40 curriculum or equivalent.
 If you are enrolling as an Indiana resident under the age of 21, a copy of an official high school transcript showing completion of the Core 40 or equivalent requirements, or comparable documentation for a nontraditional curriculum, is required prior to beginning class.
 If the credential cannot be officially verified by 2 days prior to your scheduled start date, you will need to defer your start date.
 If your high school curriculum does not meet the requirement of the Core 40 curriculum, you can also meet this admissions requirement by providing an official college transcript showing completion of at least 12 college-level semester credits (18 college-level quarter credits) with a grade of “C” or better.